saeed-sufi/JS_Learning/README.md

 * AND returns the first falsy value while OR returns the first truthy one.

-* The important difference between them is that:
+* ... the important difference between them is that:
   * || returns the first truthy value.
   * ?? returns the first defined value.

 * The combination “infinite loop + break as needed” is great for situations when a loop’s condition must be checked not in the beginning or end of the loop, but in the middle or even in several places of its body.

- * If a function does not return a value, it is the same as if it returns undefine.
+ * If a function does not return a value, it is the same as if it returns undefined.

  * ...
 The proper way to characterize them is that == checks for value equality with coercion allowed, and === checks for value equality without allowing coercion; === is often called “strict equality” for this reason.